ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 val fold : ('a -> 'b) -> 'b -> 'a option -> 'b = <fun>
 ```

 The `fold` function can be used to implement a fall-back logic without writing pattern matching.
 For instance, here is a function that turns the contents of the `$PATH` environment variable into a list of strings, or the empty list if undefined.
-This version is using pattern matching.
+This version is using pattern matching:
 ```ocaml
 # let path () =
     let opt = Sys.getenv_opt "PATH" in